icub-tech-iit/documentation/docs/ft_sensors/ft_sensors.md

   </figure>
 </center>

-Please notice that key elements to localize the reference frame on the sensor are two:
+Please notice that the key elements to localize the reference frame on the sensor are two:
 1. the hole where the CAN exits the sensor;
 2. the thick VS the thin sensor cover.

-The sensor is calibrated to measure the Force/Torque applied by the upper (blue) part of the sensor on the lower (red) part of sensor, and express it on the F/T sensor reference frame.
+The sensor is calibrated to measure the Force/Torque applied by the upper (blue) part of the sensor on the lower (red) part and express it on the F/T sensor reference frame.

 ### Calibration specifications
 ---